Ha Ri-Su (Harisu)

 Asked by the local media about the sensitive issue of babies, Harisu said "I asked my boyfriend, 'I can't have a baby, what should we do?'.
 And he responded so naturally, 'We can adopt.'
 He consoled me saying the baby will be mine if I give it a blood transfusion."

 In fact Harisu became desperate to become pregnant and be a mother.
 She sought medical help and a uterus transplant seemed just about possible.
 However because of the very risky and experimental nature of the procedure, the surgeon demanded that she stay in the hospital for the entire period from the initial uterus transplant to the birth of the child - at least a year.
 Harisu reluctantly said "No" to this.
 In occasional media interviews, Harisu was vocal about the challenges that transwomen face socially and career-wise in Korea.
 She is also publicized the barriers that transwomen face in having a family.

 After keeping a relatively low profile for many years, during 2016 Harisu began to re-emerge in the public domain.
 Harisu had closed her website and took her blog off-line in 2007.
-In late 2016, now 41 years old, she joined Instagram, soon followed by Facebook, Youtube and other social media sites.
-Oddly, a comparison of her new photos with those of a decade earlier (or even two decades earlier!) appeared to show a younger woman.
+In late 2016, now 41 years old, she rejoined Instagram, soon followed by Facebook, Youtube and other social media sites.
+Oddly, her new photos appeared to show a younger and slimmer woman when compared with those from a decade earlier (see photos below).

-In subsequent posts Harisu expressed her delight at having the face of a "20 year old", and enjoyment at being mistaken for the "younger sister" of her nieces.
+In her posts, Harisu expressed her delight at having the face of a "20 year old", and enjoyment at being mistaken for the "younger sister" of her teenage nieces.
 She also said that she had finally achieved the weight and figure that she had always wanted.
-Her waist has shrunk to the extent that lower rib removal and corset training seems likely.

 The following photos all show Harisu between 2001 and 2006: